farcasterxyz/contracts/docs/docs.md

 ### Migration

-The Storage contract does not contain any special states for migration.
+The StorageRegistry contract does not contain any special states for migration.
 Once deployed, the operator can use the credit functions to award storage units to fids if necessary.

 ### Administration